 Now available from our stock, this versatile all band exciter will fill your requirements for that contemplated rig.
-Complete \$87.45 with tubes and power supply....
+Complete \$87.45 with tubes and power supply...

-SYLVANIA MODULATION METER Conform with F.C.C. requirements, check your modulation with this handy, easy to use MODMETER.
-Complete with installainstructions and directions \$34.75 tion or use
+SYLVANIA MODULATION METER

+Conform with F.C.C. requirements, check your modulation with this handy, easy to use MODMETER.
+Complete with installation in the conformal conform tion instructions and directions \$34.75